 In the case of the B2B brand, though, your content might be very specific to a particular audience — the C-suite, product managers, marketers, etc. — and it may offer up more thought leadership and technical content.

-Your job, then?
 Be one of the first batch of results that populate the search results.
-Not just the first page, but the top result.

 Here are three things you can do to help boost your brand’s Google search engine ranking.

 - Improve site speed by using the HTTP/2 network protocol by accepting multiple concurrent requests and therefore reduce dormancy.
 Faster speed can also be achieved by limiting 404 errors, too many redirects and orphaned pages.

 - Shift your focus from content quantity to content quality.
 Previously, Google rewarded sites for their breadth of content.
 No more.
 Today, sites with well-researched, organized content, with an emphasis on multi-media, are in favor.
 Why?
 Because backlinks matter (as you can see in the Ahrefs chart above).
 And you only get backlinks from quality sites when you publish quality content.

 - Make sure your site is mobile-optimized.
 How long someone stays on your site and what they do there (click, for instance) matters.
 Google reads this as engagement, and the more engagement you have, the higher you rank.
 Why?
 Because engagement indicates that they content is answering the query the user input.
 If your site isn’t mobile-optimized, folks won’t stay on your site long and Google will lower your ranking.

 Here are a few next steps your brand can take to increase your search results ranking and drive increased awareness stage traffic.

 1. Write long-form, educational content including video and/or downloadables.

 Google measures engagement on a page, and anything that gets someone to click counts.